 During late spring and early fall, past Fellows and friends of the Work Center are invited to return to Provincetown for short term stays during our Returning Residency program, which offers artists and writers dedicated time to advance creative projects and ideas.
 During this time, apartments and studios are offered at reduced rates.
 The Returning Residency Program is open to past Fellows, Summer Program faculty and students, collaborative residents, and alumni of the MassArt/FAWC MFA program.

-Registration for the 2023 Spring Returning Residency is open for Fellows.
+Registration for the 2023 Fall Returning Residency is open for Fellows.

-Registration for the 2023 Spring Returning Residency is open for the FAWC Community.
+Registration for the 2023 Fall Returning Residency is open for the FAWC Community

 Michael Mazur Print Studio Residency

 At select times throughout the spring, summer, and fall, one-week residencies are available for experienced printmakers in the Work Center’s state-of-the-art Michael Mazur Print Shop.
 Residents have full, private use of the print shop with 24/7 access.
 Optional on-site housing is also available.
 While no instruction is offered during this time, the studio is monitored and maintained for the duration of the residency.
 Contact Vicky Tomayko, Print Studio Manager, at email@example.com for more information.